Paranormal Activity: Alternate endings

-Original scrapped ending
+Original ending

 Katie returns to the bedroom alone, covered in blood and holding a large kitchen knife.
-She sits on the floor against the bed and rocks back and forth.
-The next day, Katie's friend Amber leaves a concerned message at 2 PM, visits the house at 9 PM, discovers Micah's body downstairs, and runs away in panic.
-Thirty minutes later, two policemen enter the house and reach the bedroom where they find the possessed Katie with the knife.
-Seeing them, Katie suddenly returns to her normal state and asks about Micah.
-After the attic door slams by itself, one of the officers panics and shoots and kills her.
-The camera fades to black as the police officers continue searching the house for the source of the sound.
+She sits on the floor against the bed and rocks herself.
+The next day, her friend Amber leaves a concerned message at 2 pm, visits the house at 9 pm, discovers Micah's body downstairs, and runs away in panic.
+Thirty minutes later, two police officers enter the house and reach the bedroom where they find the possessed Katie with the knife.
+She returns to her normal state and asks about Micah.
+After the attic door slams by itself, one of the officers panics and shoots and kills Katie.
+The camera fades to black as the police officers continue searching for the source of the sound.
 An epilogue text appears dedicating the film to the memory of Micah and Katie.

+This ending was shown publicly only at the 2007 Screamfest Film Festival and has never been released officially by Paramount or Blumhouse since its acquisition.
+The original version of the film (dubbed the "Festival Cut") was later leaked on various forums, which included this ending.

 New alternate ending

 After killing Micah off-screen, Katie comes back upstairs alone like in the original ending.
-She closes and locks the bedroom door, approaches the camera and promptly slits her own throat, before collapsing dead.
+She closes and locks the bedroom door, approaches the camera, and slits her throat before collapsing dead.
 The scene then fades to black.